 batting that is easier to quilt, both at home and for professional

-The polyester in batting gives it strength, and the cotton gives it
+As far as the composition of the batting the polyester in batting gives it strength, and the cotton gives it

 warmth.
 Most batting is sold with a mixture of both fibers, with a